 Artist demonstrations at Healesville Glassblowing Studio

 Visitors to Tali and Tim’s studio in Healesville can witness the skilled and historic art form of glassblowing.
-Sculptures, chandeliers and jewellery are just some of the works regularly produced.
-Open Thursday to Sunday, 10am-5pm.
-416 Maroondah Hwy, Healesville
+Open Thursday to Sunday, 10am-4pm.
+16B Hunter Rd, Healesville

 Interact with Australia’s native wildlife at one of Victoria’s premier attractions.
 Experience the wonder of birds of prey and parrots during the 'Spirits of the Sky' presentations, or get up close and personal with many of the animals as part of the 'Magic Moments' offering.
 Open daily 9am-5pm.
 Badger Creek Road, Healesville

 A range of short to medium walks are available, including the ascent to the 41m dam wall, plus the reservoir spillway which regularly overflows during spring.
 Rotundas, BBQs, picnic tables, playground and toilets available.
 Length: 800m to 2.8km Grade: East to Moderate